 - Practical support to Exhibition Manager during the install; overseeing the work of a group of technicians; running errands; pick up additional installation materials.

 This is not an exhaustive list of duties and management may, at any time, allocate other tasks and responsibilities.
 As part of a small exhibitions team the candidate should be ready and willing to assist with all aspects of team planning, administration and operations.

-- Strong verbal and written communication skills.
+- Excellent verbal and written communication skills.

-- Experience of working with volunteers.
+- Experience working with community engagement projects.

 How to Apply:

-Deadline for applications: 5pm on Friday 24th August 2018
+Deadline for applications: 5pm, Friday 7th June

 The Bulldog Trust is committed to providing equal opportunities without regard to race, religion, nationality, gender, sexuality, disability or age.
 We welcome applications from all qualified candidates.